music-suite/music-suite/README.md

 ## Build the library and examples

-The following instructions work both inside the NIX shell (if you're using NIX), or inside the music-suite directory (if you're just using Cabal).
+The following instructions work both inside the Nix shell (if you're using Nix), or inside the music-suite directory (if you're just using Cabal).

 ```
 # cabal update